pythonspeed/filprofiler/docs/src/fil4prod/reliable.md

 Sometimes this is done by using non-panicking APIs.
 In the case of `Option<T>`, there are other APIs to extract `T` that will not panic.

-In other cases, by appropriate error handling.
+In other cases, panics can be avoided by appropriate error handling.
 In a normal program, shutting down might be fine if log initialization fails, but Fil4prod should just keep running and live without logs.

 In order to enforce a lack of panics, the [Clippy linter](https://github.com/rust-lang/rust-clippy/) is used to catch Rust APIs that can cause panics.